alberand/Blog/content/handle_file_dialog.md

 After eventually unsuccessful search I find out that there is no way to handle file dialog via Selenium.

-Then I turn to Sikuli - quite a nice library for automatization of graphical interface.
+Then I turn to Sikuli - quite a nice library for automation of graphical interface.
 Its main advantage is that it use image processing to find similar elements (as you defined via prepared screenshots of the elements).
 However, Sikuli is quite big and has its own Pythonic language with dedicated IDE.
 That's too complex solution for such a simple task.

-After some further search I came across AutoIt - also an atomatization tool for graphical user interfaces.
+After some further search I came across AutoIt - also an automation tool for graphical user interfaces.
 What catch my attention was that scripts written for AutoIt could be simply compiled into standalone executables.
 That's awesome!
 In result all you get in addition to your test is a .exe file.
 The following